rauc/rauc/docs/reference.rst

   Defaults to ``raw`` if none given.

 ``bootname``
+  Registers the slot for being handled by the :ref:`bootselection interface <bootloader-interaction>` with the name specified.
-  For bootable slots, the name the bootloader uses to identify it.
-The real meaning of this depends on the bootloader implementation used.
+  The actual meaning of the name provided depends on the bootloader implementation used.

 ``parent``
   The ``parent`` entry is used to bind additional slots to a bootable root